-To expand your opportunities for happiness unlimitedly on a global scale.
+To maximize your opportunities for happiness in an increasingly global world.

 We believe that education has great power to bring peace and happiness.At CGK, we do not limit possibilities for the children, but challenge them in every way possible, striving to be a gateway to the larger world beyond the school.

 Meeting "The World"